matter-labs/hardhat-zksync/packages/hardhat-zksync-upgradable/README.md

 `yarn hardhat deploy-zksync:proxy --contract-name <contract name or FQN> <constructor arguments> [--deployment-type <deployment type>] [--initializer <initialize method>] [--no-compile]`

-When executed, this command will automatically determine whether the deployment is for a Transparent or Uups proxy.
+When executed, this command will automatically determine whether the deployment is for a Transparent or UUPS proxy.
 If the Transparent proxy is chosen, it will deploy implementation, admin, and proxy.
-If the Uups proxy is chosen, it will deploy implementation and proxy.
+If the UUPS proxy is chosen, it will deploy implementation and proxy.
 The initializer method name can optionally be specified using `--initializer <initializer method name>`, with the default method name being set to `initialize`.

 `yarn hardhat upgrade-zksync:proxy --contract-name <contract name or FQN> --proxy-address <proxy address> [--deployment-type <deployment type>] [--no-compile]`

-When executed, this command upgrade Uups or Transparent implementation.
+When executed, this command upgrade UUPS or Transparent implementation.

 `yarn hardhat deploy-zksync:beacon --contract-name <contract name or FQN> <constructor arguments> [--deployment-type <deployment type>] [--initializer <initialize method>] [--no-compile]`